Matt-A-Bennett/project_template/README.md

 !*.md
 !*.placeholder

-# I want the following directory to be tracked by git
+# I also want to have following directory to be tracked by git
 !/my_new_dir
 ```